-Most young men would not consider themselves at risk of cancer of any sort, so it might surprise you to know that testicular cancer is the most common cancer in men aged 20 to 34.
+Most young men would not consider themselves at risk of cancer of any sort.
+But, testicular cancer remains the most common cancer in men aged 20 to 34.

-Testicular cancer is very treatable if diagnosed early, and is usually cured by a combination of surgery and chemotherapy.
-The affected testicle is surgically removed, but you can have a prosthesis (fake replacement) put in the sack so nothing looks out of order!
+Early diagnosis makes testicular cancer very treatable, usually by a combination of surgery and chemotherapy.
+The affected testicle is surgically removed.
+Some men then have a prosthetic implant so nothing looks out of order!

-Your testicles are responsible for making testosterone and sperm, but removal of one of them doesn’t usually have a big impact on this function.
+Your testicles are responsible for making testosterone and sperm.
+However, the removal of one does not usually cause a big impact on this function.